*

 Dorothy said "George was born and brought up in my home town, and I have known him since he was a boy.
 He told me he could help me to change my swing, but that it would entail inordinate practice.
 I was fearful of the consequences, if I did not at least try, so, with some misgivings, I decided to have a go at it."
 Throughout the month of November, 1923 she haunted the practice tee at Merion and underwent a painful golfing metamorphosis.
 After two days a joint of her left hand's index finger was reduced to a raw wound by constant friction with fingers of her right hand due to the Vardon or overlapping grip, which she was using for the first time.

+Campbell known as 'The Knitting Golfer' was devoted to knitting which she said was her favourite game.
 According to the ladies magazine 'Fairway and Hazard' Dorothy return to Scotland in 1928 and 1930 and was selected for the Scottish Team in the Home Internationals, despite her lack of competitive play.
 In 1928 she won all her three matches including a remarkable victory over the dominant figure in British golf, Cecil Leitch at the twentieth hole.
 In the 1930 Home Internationals she won two out of her three matches.

 Dorothy maintained her scratch-handicap for 34 consecutive years